downthecrop/DeckSecureBoot/README.md

 The main builder will auto-run `resigner.sh` on the generated ISO.

-You can also point the resigner at other ISOs to make them bootable under these keys (Ubuntu ect.).
+You can also point the resigner at other ISOs to make them bootable under these keys (Ubuntu etc.).

 > **Heads-up:** `resigner.sh` rewrites the hidden EFI boot image inside the ISO at its original byte offset.
 On rare ISOs that pack data immediately after that blob, the rewrite can corrupt the image.
 If it happens, try adding a little extra data to the ISO to shift around the structure and try again.